flutter-it/docs/docs/documentation/watch_it/handlers.md

 # Side Effects with Handlers

 You've learned [`watch()`](/documentation/watch_it/your_first_watch_functions.md) functions for rebuilding widgets.
-But what about actions that DON'T need a rebuild, like navigation, showing toasts, or logging?
+But what about actions that DON'T need a rebuild, like calling a function, navigation, showing toasts, or logging?

 That's where **handlers** come in.